 CBD oil is extracted from the full cannabis plant – including the leaves, flowers (or “buds”) and stalks.
 Cannabidiol, or CBD for short, is one of many active compounds or cannibinoids found in the cannabis plant.

 The cannabinoid itself is a potent, highly anti-inflammatory antioxidant.
 CBD has received support for a number of issues including joint pain, stress, anxiety, insomnia, neurological relief and more.

-There are different types of CBD oil including Broad-Spectrum and CBD Isolate.
+There are different types of CBD oil including Broad-Spectrum, Full-Spectrum and CBD Isolate.

 Hemp oil has no cannabinoids such as CBD or THC, meaning it won’t get you high and it doesn’t have many of the medical benefits that CBD oil can alleviate.

 However it does have a ton of protein, antioxidants, omega-3 and omega-6 fatty acids and is low in saturated fat, making it a great addition to your meals, for cooking, or skincare products like moisturizers, shampoo or conditioner.